julianlu03/E-Commerce-Consumer-Behavior-Analysis/README.md

 <p align = "center">
   <img src="https://github.com/julianlu03/E-Commerce-Consumer-Behavior-Analysis/blob/85e66291c95a1974d62d78ab18ecffd369873794/images/purch_gender.png"/ width=900 height=600>

-  **Business Metric:** Males tend to make more repeat purchases, with a higher concentration in the 20-50 purchase range, while females have more observations in the 0-19 purchase range.
+**Observation:** Males tend to make more repeat purchases, with a higher concentration in the 20-50 purchase range, while females have more observations in the 0-19 purchase range.

-**Quantified Observation:** Male shoppers demonstrate stronger brand loyalty, while female shoppers are more likely to explore new brands or stores.
+**Insight:** Male shoppers demonstrate stronger brand loyalty, while female shoppers are more likely to explore new brands or stores.

 **Recommendation:**